getsentry/sentry-epd-project-automation/README.md

 3. Install dependencies locally with `yarn`
 4. Start your server locally
    a.
 You'll need to set the required env. vars in `.env`
    b.
-Run `yarn start` to start the dev server on http://localhost:3000
+Run `yarn dev` to start the dev server on http://localhost:8080
 5. Run `yarn smee --url https://smee.io/YOUR_SMEE_URL --path /webhook` in another terminal window to proxy events